 At some point during your fibromyalgia treatment, you may decide to try a complementary or alternative fibromyalgia treatment.
 Herbal remedies and dietary supplements are some of the many complementary and alternative treatments people use to try to relieve the symptoms of fibromyalgia.

 Herbs and supplements as fibromyalgia treatments may not work for everyone, although some people find them effective.
 If you decide to try an herb or supplement as a fibromyalgia treatment, be sure to talk with your doctor first to make sure it’s safe for you.
 Even though they're often labeled as "natural" products, herbs and supplements can cause serious side effects and interact with other drugs you may already be taking.
-Unlike drugs, herbs and supplements don’t have to receive FDA approval for safety or effectiveness before they can be sold.
+Unlike drugs, herbs and supplements don’t have to receive FDA approval for effectiveness before they can be sold.
 In addition to talking with your doctor, it’s important to learn as much as you can about any alternative therapy before using one.

 Although studies about the effectiveness of herbs and supplements are limited and overall evidence has been inconclusive, researchers are beginning to research them more.
 Some small studies have been promising, but many study results have been mixed.
 In most cases, larger and controlled studies are needed.

 Research is ongoing, but here are just a few of the herbs and supplements that people have tried to relieve fibromyalgia symptoms: